rustico/lambada/README.rst

 Files (optional) (default= all files + main file - directories)
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 By default it will add all the files.
-You can specify specific in the ``files`` section.
+You can specify which ones in the ``files`` section.

 ::